oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic/README.md

 ### Pre-Requisite

-The OKE cluster and the Node Pool depend on a pre existing Virtual Cloud Network (VCN).
+The OKE cluster and the node pool depend on a pre existing Virtual Cloud Network (VCN).
 A VCN built specifically for this deployment is available in [native network example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking/tree/main/examples/oke-examples/native).

 ### Resources Deployed by this Example